ScilifelabDataCentre/Anubis/README.md

 - A call is closed when its closes date is defined, and has passed.
 - It is not possible to create or submit a proposal in a closed call.
 - Reviews are finalizable until the reviews-due date set for the call.
+- Decisions are not visible to the review chair until the reviews due date has passed.

 ## Built on

 Python3, Flask, CouchDB server, CouchDB2 (Python module), Bootstrap, jQuery, DataTables.

-The icon "Feather of Ma'at" made by
+The icon "Feather of Ma'at" was made by
 [freepik at flaticon.com](https://www.flaticon.com/authors/freepik).